European Central Bank - eurosystem

 Images of euro banknotes can be used for non-professional purposes without our prior authorisation, so long as you comply with all existing rules (in particular Article 2 of Decision ECB/2013/10) to ensure that the reproduction is never confused with a genuine banknote (as this would harm trust in the euro).

-If you wish to use high-resolution images of euro banknotes for professional purposes, you must contact us at Euro-Banknotes-Images@ecb.europa.eu so that we can assess your case.
-If your request is approved you will be sent the relevant electronic images.
+If you wish to use high-resolution images of euro banknotes for professional purposes, you must contact us atEuro-Banknotes-Images@ecb.europa.eu so that we can assess your case.
+If your request is approved, you will be sent the relevant electronic images.

-TARGET2 is a payment system owned and operated by the ECB and the national central banks.
-It is the most commonly used platform for large-volume payments by central banks and commercial banks.
-The ECB and the national central banks cannot provide information on the status of individual bank transfers, whether within the euro area or internationally.
+Please note that the ECB and the national central banks cannot provide information on the status of individual bank transfers, whether within the euro area or internationally.

 What is TIPS?

-TIPS is a market infrastructure service that was launched by the ECB and the national central banks in 2018.
+TIPS is a TARGET service that was launched by the ECB and the national central banks in 2018.
 It enables payment service providers to offer real-time fund transfers to their customers around the clock.
 Thanks to TIPS, instant payments can now be made quickly and safely.

 Do you have more questions about the euro and our payment systems?